 We would like to announce that we will be hosting a Special Session on the Bionics+ network at this year’s annual EMBC conference that will be taking place in Glasgow, UK.
 We hope to see you at the conference as

-Remember that we have our first open call for funding which is open to all eligible network members (make sure you are registered as a network member so that you are able to apply – use the contact us form
+Remember that we have an open call for funding which is open to all eligible network members (make sure you are registered as a network member (applicant must be a UK based) so that you are able to apply –